developersung13/developersung13/README.md

 </p>

 <p>
   👋&nbsp; Hi there!
-I'm <b>full stack developer</b> skilled in API, WEB, and APP.🚀<br/>
+I'm <b>full stack developer</b> skilled in API, WEB, and APP.🚀<br />
-  I have experience 7 years of Android development and 2 years of iOS development.<br/>
+  I have experience 7 years of Android development and 2 years of iOS development.<br />
 </p>

 ### 💪 Skills